dagnazty/Flipper_Apps/pword/README.md

    Mac/Linux: ```python3 -m pip install --upgrade ufbt```
 4. Build the application using the Flipper Zero SDK: ```ufbt build```
 5. To install the application onto your Flipper Zero, use the ufbt tool with the following command: ```ufbt install```
-6. Look for app in Apps/Examples.
+6. Look for pword in Apps/Tools.

 ## Contributing